mathworks/Design-motor-controllers-with-Simscape-Electrical/2 Modeling a three phase inverter/README.md

 # Modeling a Three-Phase Inverter
 ### Copyright 2019 The MathWorks, Inc.

 This repository contains the MATLAB and Simulink files used in the [How to Design Motor Controllers Using Simscape Electrical, Part 2: Modeling a Three-Phase Inverter](https://www.youtube.com/watch?v=dghUC_IAj1Q&list=PLn8PRpmsu08pqegLB5CqfgZCtuK5UKIrx&index=2) video.
-Check out the rest of the videos in [this section](#videos).
+Check out the rest of the videos in [this section](#videos-and-files).

-## Model & Setup
+## Model and Setup
 The provided model lets you simulate a BLDC motor which is driven by a three-phase inverter.
 A snapshot of the model is given below.

 ![](images/model.png)